-GIAC’s recommended in-person training is a six-day intensive course.
-The GSEC exam is 4-5 hours, with a maximum of 180 questions.
+GIAC’s recommended in-person training is an intensive six-day course.
+The GSEC exam is four to five hours, with a maximum of 180 questions.

 7. Systems Security Certified Practitioner (SSCP)

-Another (ISC)2 program, SSCP certification focuses on practical, hands-on operational security.
+Another (ISC)2 program, SSCP certification focuses on practical, hands-on operational security designed for networking and system security professionals.
 Certification requires knowledge in seven knowledge domains:

 - Access controls (15%)